muppet9010/factorio-muppet-streamer/README.md

 - The position that each player is teleported to will be able to path to your position.
 So no teleporting them on to islands or middle of cliff circles, etc.
 - If both `number` and `activePercentage` is supplied the greatest value at the time will be used.
 - CallSelection of `nearest` will treat players on other surfaces as being maximum distance away, so they will be the lowest priority.
 - A player teleported comes with their vehicle if they have one (excludes trains).
-Anyone else in te vehicle comes with it.
+Anyone else in the vehicle comes with it.
 The vehicle will be partially re-angled unless/until a Factorio modding API request is done.